0

 Setting & Lifestyle

-Lost Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lost Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Lost Springs is that it can take a long time to commute to work.
 In Lost Springs, the average commute to work is 37.50 minutes, which is quite a bit higher than the national average.